 Pros and cons of each provider

-- The AA are known primarily for car breakdowns, but offer a great biking service too.
-With a solid reputation and widespread coverage they are a dependable choice.
+- The AA is known primarily for car breakdowns but offers a great biking service too.
+With a solid reputation and widespread coverage, they are a dependable choice.

-- The RAC are a huge juggernaut of a company, with the infrastructure to back it up.
-They’re likely to be with you quickly, with centres all over the country.
+- The RAC is a huge juggernaut of a company, with the infrastructure to back it up.
+So they’re likely to be with you quickly, with centres all over the country.

-- ETA describe themselves as ‘the ethical’ recovery company, and you can tell they really understand biking with thoughtful elements of their service – if they take longer than an hour to get to you, they’ll knock £10 off the price.
+- ETA describes themselves as ‘the ethical’ recovery company, and you can tell they understand biking with thoughtful elements of their service – if they take longer than an hour to get to you, they’ll knock £10 off the price.

-- Green Flag offer a no-callout discount if you don’t need their services, and even include cover for things like snapped keys or running out of fuel.
+- Green Flag offers a no-callout discount if you don’t need their services and even cover things like snapped keys or running out of fuel.
 Their prices are low, but the excess brings overall prices up.

 What about breakdown cover in Europe?

 Your two-week moto tour might be the time you want breakdown cover more than any other point in the year – but you can easily come unstuck here.

 Most policies won’t cover international riding, but you can usually tack on European cover to an existing policy (as long as it’s not the most basic cover).

 However, then you may end up paying for European cover you’re not going to use for 50 weeks of the year.

 As with any insurance or cover, it’s best to play around with the sliders on each site until you find what’s best for you, but it’s possible to buy short-term, Europe-specific cover that will sort you out for the duration of your trip.